Codecademy/docs/content/lua/concepts/mathematical-library/terms/mininteger/mininteger.md

   - 'paths/computer-science'
 ---

 **`math.mininteger`** is a constant that is part of Lua's `math` library.
-The `math.mininteger` constant is a constant representing the least value that can be possibly held by an integer.
+The `math.mininteger` constant is a constant representing the smallest value that can be possibly held by an integer.

 > **Note:** The `math.mininteger` constant has the opposing functionality to the `math.maxinteger` constant which returns the highest value that can be held by an integer.